-The doctoral program in school psychology holds the designation of National Recognition by the National Association of School Psychologists (NASP).
+The doctoral program in school psychology holds the designation of full accreditation status by the National Association of School Psychologists (NASP).
 The doctoral curriculum is designed to be consistent with the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.